cometchat/cometchat-uikit-android-kotlin/README.md

 ```
 ## Configure CometChat inside your app
 ### i.
 Initialize CometChat
 The `init()` method initializes the settings required for CometChat.
-We suggest calling the init() method on app startup, preferably in the onCreate() method of the Application class.
+Please make sure to call this method before calling any other methods from CometChat SDK.

 ```kotlin
 private val appID = "APP_ID"